camaraproject/NetworkSliceBooking/documentation/API_documentation/Network Slice Booking API Design.md

-##  **Procudure of How to Get a Slice:**
+##  **Procedure of How to Get a Slice:**

-General: Split the slice reservsation function and device access control function, to fit the above 3 scenario.
+General: Split the slice reservation function and device access control function, to fit the above 3 scenario.

    - API 1：Reserve a slice resource
    - API 2：Manage the access control of devices to the slice